EEN00B/Simple_Plotter/README.md

 Data Points when zoomed in <br />
 and many more. <br />

-The Crosshair and Data Points feature would make things a bit slow but still acceptable.
+The Data Points feature would make things a bit slow but still acceptable. <br />

+Without Data Points feature, it opens and plots the example file (1.3M data, 8 column) in ~560 millisecond.  <br />

+With Data Points feature, it takes ~2.8 second. <br />

 Check out the screenshots below.